ratwolfzero/hopalong_python/README.md

 ## Overview

-This Python program calculates and displays the "Hopalong" Attractor by iterating the following two interrelated equations
+This Python program calculates and displays the "Hopalong" Attractor by iterating the following interrelated equations
-The series of x,y coordinates is specified by an initial point xo, yo and three constants a,b, and c.

 $$
 \begin{align}
 x_n+1 & = y_n-sgn(x_n)\times\sqrt{∣b\times x_n−c∣} \\
 y_n+1 & = a-x_n
 \end{align}
 $$

+The series of x,y coordinates is specified by an initial point xo, yo and three constants a,b, and c.

 ## Requirements